Best Pram Walks in North Wales

 Erddig is a fantastic place for pram walks.
 The estate paths are wide, smooth and well maintained, with open parkland and woodland sections.

 It’s ideal if you want a longer wander without worrying about difficult terrain.
+We love it here!

 Why it’s great with a pram: